microsoft/UnityUWPBTLEPlugin/README.md

+# Note: This repo is now archived.
+It is still available READ ONLY for forking or historical interest.

 # UNITYUWPPlugin
 A UWP based BTLE plugin which can be used in UWP application or within Unity to talk to BTLE devices in windows.